Manage your hybrid workforce by configuring access for in-office, hybrid, and remote employees with Office Pass.

 We recommend aligning the name with your company's back-to-office strategy that helps define the type of employee access.
 Note, the access name is visible to the employees included in it.
 General examples are below:

 Teams using a “Shifts” based approach may name the type of access like “Red Pass” vs “Blue Pass”.

 Teams bringing employees back in phases might use something like “Phase 1” vs “Phase 2".

 Teams segmenting their workforce into in-office, remote, and hybrid groups might use something like “Boston - Full Time” vs “Boston - Flex”

-- Define where the pass applies
+- Define where folks have access

 - Decide level of access